 Because Glassdoor wants you to feel safe while writing honest reviews of your employers, protecting your anonymity is one of our top priorities.
-All members' of our community have the option of submitted a contribution without providing information that could identify them.
+All members' of our community have the option of submitting a contribution without providing information that could identify them.

 Nobody, including your employer, will be able to see your email address, social media profiles, or any other personal information you provide—either in your user profile or your resume.